 Investigators who are writing grant applications and need a description of the Antibody Technology shared resource can find options below.
-Descriptions of the overall Fred Hutchinson Cancer Research Center Shared Resources program are available on the main Shared Resources grant information page.
+Descriptions of the overall Fred Hutchinson Cancer Center Shared Resources program are available on the main Shared Resources grant information page.

 Publications by Antibody Technology staff and grant awards to the core are listed below.

 All publications, press releases, or other documents that cite results from CCSG-supported research must include acknowledgement of the grant and maintain compliance with NIH Public Access Policy.
 All manuscripts accepted for publication must be submitted to PubMed Central and be assigned a PMCID.
 Additionally, please reference the Research Resource Identifier (RRID).
 RRIDs are assigned to cores to help researchers cite key resources in the biomedical literature to improve transparency of research methods.

 “This research was supported by the Antibody Technology Shared Resource, RRID:SCR_022608, of the Fred Hutch/University of Washington/Seattle Children’s Cancer Consortium (P30 CA015704).”

 The Antibody Technology shared resource provides research teams with custom-designed monoclonal antibodies.
 Development activities focus on several areas: a) design of antigens, immunization and screening strategies, b) hybridoma cell line production via traditional methods, c) optimization of existing hybridoma cell lines by selection cloning and d) cloning, expression and engineering antibody variable regions.